cressidacressida/wasaver/README.md

 Save WhatsApp chats and browse them offline

 wasaver uses [WebWhatsapp-Wrapper](https://github.com/mukulhase/WebWhatsapp-Wrapper) to get WhatsApp chats from WhatsApp Web interface.
 Messages data is stored in a MySQL database and media is downloaded into a local directory.
-Later, page.php can be used offline to fetch the data from the database.
-An html page is generated, with which the chat can be viewed through a WhatsApp-like interface.
+Later a PHP script can be used offline to fetch the data from the database.
+An HTML page is generated, with which the chat can be viewed through a WhatsApp-like interface.

 ## Prerequisites
 You need WebWhatsapp-Wrapper dependences and a MySQL database up and running (tested with MariaDB).